Parenting: What’s Different Today? - Mosaic

 When Video Games Seem to Take Over

-When Your Young Person is Frustrated with Their Drawing
+When Your Young Person Is Frustrated with Their Drawing

 • Traditional Response: It looks fine!
 You’re overreacting.